Abhishekdeveloper1289/TestVagrantTechnologiesTest/README.md

 # TestVagrantTechnologiesTest
 This is a Python code.
 We have to input the budget.

-to run the code use this command: python TestVagrantTechnologiesTest.py
+To run the code use this command: python TestVagrantTechnologiesTest.py

 for example: